-Our department is very active at Fresno State in the number of students and faculty engaged in service learning and community engagement.
-As part of the degree, out students complete between 500 to 1000 hours of pre-internship service to park and recreation agencies and the community.
+Our department is proud to be active at Fresno State in the number of students and faculty engaged in service learning and community engagement.
+As part of the degree, our students complete between 500 to 1000 hours of pre-internship service to park and recreation agencies and the community.

-Another opportunity for engagement is the new program – Sustainable Parks and Recreation Community Initiative (SPARCI).
+Another opportunity for engagement is our program – Sustainable Parks and Recreation Community Initiative (SPARCI).
 SPARCI provides a platform for almost all of our classes in Recreation Administration and other classes across campus to address park and recreation issues one city at a time.
 Learn More.

-In addition, our department hosts the Therapeutic Recreation Annual Symposium in the spring, which draws professionals from throughout the Valley.
+In addition, our department hosts the Central California Therapeutic Recreation Annual Symposium which draws professionals from throughout the Valley.